pinterest/plank/docs/_posts/2017-02-15-json-pointers.md

 categories: json-reference
 ---

-Most of these property declarations should be straightforward to understand with the exception of JSON Pointer.
-This is a specific syntax that is used to reference the location of other JSON files.
-The key for a JSON pointer is “$ref” and the value is a path relative to the base location which was specified by the “id” key.
+A JSON Pointer is a specific property syntax used to reference the location of other JSON files.
+The property key for a JSON pointer is `$ref` and the value is a path relative to the base location which was specified by the `id` key.

 Here’s an example of how the pointers destination is resolved: